FauxFaux/rezip-rs/gzip.md

 ```

 Unfortunately, due to the (3+7+4=) 14 bit overhead, and using nine bits to
-represent two of the three eight bit values, this hasn't actually compressed
+represent two of the three eight bit values, this hasn't actually reduced the
-the snowman.
+size of the snowman.
 The snowman is sad.

-### Actual compression?
+### Actual size reduction?

 Let's look at a slightly more interesting example: